matteogiorgi/.dotfiles/README.md

 ## Display manager

-Run `systemctl enable ly.service` to enable the ly display manager.
+First disable your current display-manager with something like `systemctl disable lightdm.service`, then run `systemctl enable ly.service` to enable the ly display manager.